Nutrients and Algal Blooms

 The Cities Initiative is working to develop Nutrient Action Collaboratives in the United States and Canada to encourage collaboration among municipalities, agriculture, industry and other stakeholders.
 The goal of these collaboratives is to get all sectors taking action to identify best practices to reduce nutrient loadings entering our waterways, share information on those best practices, and measure progress over time.

 The Cities Initiative and the Ontario Federation of Agriculture (OFA) entered into a Memorandum of Cooperation in December 2015 to develop and implement a phosphorus loss reduction strategy for farmland drainage in the Thames River basin.
+The joint effort produced the Thames River Phosphorus Reduction Collaborative, an initiative using land management and drainage solutions for agriculture, co-operatively with partners, to reduce phosphorus and improving water quality in the Thames River and the Western Basin of Lake Erie.
 By improving drainage to retain or remove more phosphorus before it discharges into waterways, this strategy will contribute to the binational and provincial 40% phosphorus reduction target under the Great Lakes Water Quality Agreement and the Western Lake Erie Collaborative Agreement.
+For more information on the Thames River Phosphorus Reduction Collaborative, visit: www.thamesriverprc.com/

 Press Releases and Letters